Enia: This is the last chapter. I'm sorry. I've enjoyed the ride.

 "No, they don't," I snarled.

-William smirked.
+William smirked, pleased.
 "Aw, Enia, you really do love me!"

-That earned him a smack upside his pretentious wolfy face from me, a kick in the shin from Teemo, a stomp on the foot from Arin, and a smirk from Samik because of his swift punishment.
+That earned him a smack upside his pretentious wolfy face from me, a kick in the shin from Teemo, a stomp on the foot from Arin, and a smirk from Samik as his swift punishment.

-"It's alright," David said, silencing all of us.
+"It's alright," David asked, stepping forward and silencing all of us.
 "William and I have been talking about this, actually."
-He looked at me.
-"We were going to tell you when we decided.
+He looked over at me.
+"We were going to tell you when we officially decided.
 I've got some people I want to check on in Canada, and William thinks there'll be more action and less annoying people up there.
 We're okay leaving."

 "Yeah," William agreed.

 "Are you sure?"
 I asked.
-Both nodded.
+Both of them nodded.
 I shrugged and stuck out my hand.
 "Okay.
 Go and fight in Canada.
 Maybe we'll see each other again."

 William shook with me first and waggled his eyebrows.
 "I certainly hope so."
 I crushed his fingers before letting go.

-"Count on it," David said.
-He leaned in to murmur in my ear, "Keep an eye out.
+"Count on it," David said and leaned in to murmur in my ear.
+"Keep an eye out.
 There's something else at work here."

-William and David stepped back, glaring at Trouble one last time (and Samik in William's case).
-They morphed into wolves just to scare the humans again.
+William and David stepped back, glaring at Trouble one last time (and Samik, as well, in William's case).
+They morphed into wolves just to scare the jumpy humans again.
 Trouble quickly stepped back, tripping over a dismembered arm.
-He landed hard on his butt.
+He landed hard on his ass and groaned in pain.
 I raised my hand in farewell to the werewolves.
-They howled in reply, turned tail, and ran off into the sunset…well, it was only three o'clock…Shut up.
+They howled in reply, turned tail, and ran off into the sunset even though it was only three o'clock.

-I stepped over Trouble without giving him a second look.
-E.Z.H.F. filed after me.
+I stepped over Trouble without giving him a second look, and EZHF filed after me.
 I glared up at the humans on the wall.
 "If anyone wants to leave, then get the hell out of here!
 If not, start helping clean up."
-No one moved.
+No one moved, and I snarled under my breath.
 "NOW!"